On-campus employment for international students

-Learn about employment opportunities on campus by visiting the International Programs Office.
+Learn about employment opportunities on campus by visiting the International Center.
 To work on campus during the academic year, you must be enrolled full-time (12 hours for undergraduates and 3 hours for graduate students) and be in good academic standing.

 When you get a job, complete the top section of the Temporary Employment form, Employment Eligibility Verification (Form I-9) and federal and state tax withholding statements (W-4s).
 You will also be required to present a Social Security card.

 Students can work 20 hours per week while school is in session, 40 hours per week during school holidays on-campus.